LizzieAugarde/NCPES_linkage/README.md

 Point of contact:
-Lizzie Augarde elizabeth.augarde2@nhs.net
+Claire Welsh claire.welsh8@nhs.net and Sophie Jose sophie.jose@nhs.net

 Data requirements:
 - raw anonymised NCPES England data.
 This is supplied to the NHS England Insight and Voice Team by the survey provider, Picker.
-The Insight and Voice Team
-QA the data and send it to NDRS.
+The Insight and Voice Team QA the data and send it to NDRS.
 The data are uploaded to CAS by NDRS developers.
 - cancer registry data.
 The project uses a CAS snapshot, with the timing to be determined by the analyst(s) completing the linkage.

 Outputs:
 The project produces a table of linkage fields which should be uploaded into the CPES schema on CAS by NDRS developers, along with the raw NCPES data.
-All analysts with Level2 CAS access should be given access to both tables.
+All analysts with Level2 CAS access should be given access to both tables once they are uploaded and the upload has been checked.

 Prerequisites:
-- access to the raw NCPES data uploaded to CAS by NDRS developers.
+Access to the raw NCPES data uploaded to CAS by NDRS developers.
 This requires being added to the CPESTEST user group.

 How to install and use:
-Clone the Github repo and run the scripts in numerical order TBC
+Clone the Github repo and run the scripts in numerical order

 License: